BitiTiger/qtcreator-plugin-discord-presence/README.md

 # Discord Rich Presence plugin for Qt Creator

+NOTE: This is a fork that follows Arch Linux's package versions.

 This plugin adds Discord Rich Presence support to Qt Creator, with a decent chunk of recognized file types, and handmade icons for some of the more obscure file types without icons of their own.

 ![](screenshots/demo_cycle_20fps.gif?raw=true)